 I have to start this post by first saying that my husband and I are really fond of Michelle and Henry.
 Their whole family has stayed with us on our farm, and Michelle was my roomie for the Ancestral Health Symposium in August of this past year, plus then she was my date for The Paleo Royal Wedding.
 I think her approach to the paleo lifestyle is right on.
 She manages to run her blog while also working full time, is the mother of two cute boys, and keeps herself grounded in the real world.
 She really knows her stuff – with a degree in nutrition and food science, plus a cookbook collection to die for, Michelle is a true culinary master who understands the science of food and also how to balance flavor.
 She offers great recipes and helpful advice for those looking to sharpen their skills in the kitchen.
 The introduction is full of tips like how to quick-thaw meat and the importance of blotting your meat before you sear it.
 I also love, LOVE her humor.
 She has butt jokes in her book.
 Yeah yuh!

 I’ve been eagerly awaiting my review copy of their book, Nom Nom Paleo: Food for Humans.
 I’m so proud of these guys for producing out a really fantastic and super high quality book.
 It just feels great to hold.
 The binding opens flat so you can actually use the book to cook from (genius!), there’s one of those ribbons to hold your spot, and it’s a visually exciting book to flip through.
 The layout, step-by-step photos, and all of Henry’s comic illustrations really make this unlike any other cookbook I have.
 It’s fun!
 How many cookbooks can you say that about?
-I’m confident this sucker will be a bestseller quickly (so pick up your copy from Amazon now while the price is still so low).

 I decided to make a few dishes out of the book.
 I have to warn you that my food photography is nowhere near what Henry can do.
 Plus, we made this for dinner, and the sun set at about 2:30 in the afternoon here, so I am breaking one of the major rules by using artificial light to take these photos.
 You’ll have to trust me that these dishes are amazing and look beyond the photos.